slamora/brackets-wiki/Language-Support.md

 ### Module language/JSLintUtils

 * Method `run` to run JSLint on the current document.
-Checks if the extension is one of .js, .htm or .html, therefore **uses file extensions**.
+Checks if the extension is .js, therefore **uses file extensions**.
 Otherwise uses JSLint internally which could be swapped out.

 ### Module language/JSUtils